ebruchez/ebruchez.github.io/_posts/2022-08-27-typewriter-shipping-update.md

 ## Introduction

-In a [previous post](../typewriter-shipping/), I covered the shipping of 7 boxes of typewriters in 2021.
-This year, I shipped another 3 boxes.
+In a [previous post](../typewriter-shipping/), I covered the shipping of seven boxes of typewriters in 2021.
+This year, I shipped another three boxes.
 Here is my report on this new experience.

 ## The boxes